Editor’s rating: 4.5 | Avg. Rating online:4.4

 Analysis of first 5 Ingredients of Go!
 Sensitivities Duck

-Peas: Good source of vegetable protein, fiber and carbs.
+Peas: 5 stars.
+Good source of vegetable protein, fiber, and carbs.

-Pea flour: Pea flour is a carbohydrate alternative that is easily digestible for cats.
-Even though it’s a good source of energy, it’s always better to include fat animal instead.
+Pea flour: 3 stars.
+A carbohydrate alternative that is easily digestible for cats.
+Even though it’s a good source of energy, it’s always better to include animal fats instead.

 Possible allergens in the formula